vbookshelf/Online-Static-Noise-Generator/README.md

 - All processing is done locally, in the browser.
 No files are uploaded to an external server.
 - Free and Open Source.

+Feel free to share your thoughts and suggestions in the discussion forum above.

 <br>

 <img src="images/image4.png" alt="App screenshot" width="300">